WordPress SEO Tutorial – How To Optimize WordPress For The Best SEO

 Add Related Articles

-Internal links are also build with related articles, they will help with bounce rate reduction as the visitor will see related articles and will be more likely to click on the article.
+Internal links are also built with related articles, they will help with bounce rate reduction as the visitor will see related articles and will be more likely to click on the article.
 It will also help Google see what exactly your article is about and have the pool with related ones.
-There are 2 related articles options that you can configure on your WordPress site, one is the related articles from the end of the article and other is the in article body related articles.
+There are 2 related articles options that you can configure on your WordPress site, one is the related articles from the end of the article and the other is the in article body related articles.
 This can be done with 2 plugins.

 - End Of the Post – for this I am recommending bibblio as is the best ones.
 It is having a free version that can be enough for most of the sites.
 It has multiple modules from which you can choose and uses AI to make the recommendations.
 Also it is ultra fast and will not slow your site.

 - In Posts Recommendations – Inline Related Posts is the plugin that I am recommending, it has a free version that you can use and add in post related articles based on category or tags.
 I am using on some of my sites and it works very nice.